Keisler's order is not simple (and simple theories may not be either): Sizes

 then there is $s$ so that $(\forall t \in u) (E_i(s,t))$. \item for every $u \subseteq m_i$, if

 then there does not exist $s$ so that $(\forall t \in u) (E_i(s,t))$. \end{enumerate} \end{lemma}

 \begin{rmk} For now we will define a graph on $m_i$ vertices with edge relation $E_i$, allowing self loops.
-In the translation from $E_i$ to $\mcr_i$ in \ref{d:32} below, we will use this graph to make a bipartite graph, which will then be symmetric $[$in the sense that the derived $\xm = \dual(\xm) )$, then $\xm = \dual(\xm)$. \end{claim}
+In the translation from $E_i$ to $\mcr_i$ in \ref{d:32} below, we will use this graph to make a bipartite graph, which will then be symmetric $[$in the sense that the derived $\xm = \dual(\xm) )$. \end{ntn}